mathgame2/plansig2026AutoIGData/README.md

 There is a cvs file per model that lists the instances and the time taken for each solver to solve the instance.

-## models
+## generator model overviews

-The simple model parameterises # of rows, # of columns, and # of bots.
+The simple model parameterises # of rows, # of columns, and # of bots of an instance.
 All other factors are fixed.

-The minimum distance model introduces parameterises the minimum distance between the start and end locations of bots.
+The minimum distance model parameterises the minimum distance between the start and end locations of bots.
 This value is a percentage of the longest distance possible, which is opposite ends of the map.

 The corridor model adds to the min distance model by parameterising the corridor size between shelves.